 If you’re considering home aligner treatment, you’re no doubt excited to straighten your teeth.
-However, the home aligner industry is still young, so it’s only natural to have questions.
+However, the home aligner industry is still young, so it’s natural to have questions.
 Fortunately, home aligners are safe to wear and highly effective.
 Today, they’re one of the most convenient treatments available, and most people report excellent results.

 The way you prepare for home aligners is central to ensuring your treatment’s safety and effectiveness.
 Although they’re one of the cheapest options in the orthodontic industry, home aligners are still a significant investment.
 So, taking steps to prepare will help you get the best results for your money.